weizhiao/dlopen-rs/README.md

 ```

 ## TODO
-* dladdr and dlinfo have not been implemented yet. dlerror currently only returns NULL.
+* dlinfo have not been implemented yet. dlerror currently only returns NULL.
 * RTLD_NEXT for dlsym has not been implemented.
 * When dlopen fails, the newly loaded dynamic library is destroyed, but the functions in .fini are not called.
 * It is unclear whether there is a way to support more relocation types.